Medtronic to double ventilator production to meet COVID-19 treatment demand

-Medical device maker Medtronic is ramping up efforts to double its output of mechanical ventilators, as demand for the lifesaving devices peaks in response to the global outbreak of novel coronavirus.
+Medical device maker Medtronic is ramping up efforts to double its output of mechanical ventilators as demand for the lifesaving devices peaks in response to the global outbreak of novel coronavirus.

-Ventilators are a critical tool needed to treat patients with severe respiratory problems from the COVID-19 coronavirus, including severe pneumonia.
-The device takes the workload off sick patients’ lungs by supplying oxygen to the body and simulating breathing, allowing their lungs to rest and recover.
+Ventilators are a critical tool needed to treat patients with severe respiratory problems from the COVID-19 corona_virus, including severe pneumonia.
+The device takes the workload off sick patients' lungs by supplying oxygen to the body and simulating breathing, allowing their lungs to rest and recover.

 The World Health Organization says that 5% of people who become infected with the virus will require treatment in a hospital intensive care unit, and most critically ill patients will need mechanical ventilation.